DreamLab/VmShepherd/docs/api.rst

 Sample code is also available in `repository <.https://github.com/DreamLab/VmShepherd/blob/master/examples>`_

-List virtual Machine in a preset ................................
+List Virtual Machines in a preset ................................

 .. code-block:: python